jadonscombs/jadonscombs/README.md

 - See my [LinkedIn](https://www.linkedin.com/in/jadonscombs) for more details.

 ### Currently Learning... 📚
-- CCNA topics
+- CCNA Certification (In-progress)
-- Network+ (and related tools/technologies)
-- Git
+- Network engineering

 <!---
 jadonscombs/jadonscombs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.